barc/express-error/README.md

 Enhanced express 3 error handler which displays source code within error stack for JavaScript and CoffeeScript.

-Express-error is an open source project from [Barc](http://barc.com), instant real-time forum on any website.
+Open sourced by [Barc](http://barc.com), instant real-time forum on any website.

 ## Usage